-Easy to use at less than 3 lbs.
-Brushless drill with a simple design.
-Ideal tool for beginners and DIYers.
+Easy to use as it weighs only 2.79 lbs.
+A brushless drill with a simple design and cordless convenience.
+Ideal tool for beginners and DIY-ers.

 Not as powerful as others, and doesn't provide necessary torque for heavy-duty jobs.
 Chuck tends to be wobbly.
 Battery not included.

 A mid-level model with user-friendly features similar to higher-priced drills.
-7-amp motor, 2 speeds, 2-finger locking trigger, 6-ft. cord, slide handle.
+Has a 6.5-amp motor, 2-finger locking trigger, 6-foot cord, and slide handle.